 Kindergarten-3rd Grade: All classrooms use the Social Studies Weekly & Time for Kids curriculum, in a magazine-style format and designed to be used both in school and at home.
-The consumable curriculum is aligned with new MN Sate Standards.
+The consumable curriculum is aligned with the new MN State Standards.

 6th Grade: Social Studies classes, focus on Minnesota History, using the newest Northern Lights curriculum.
 Sixth graders also participate in the History Day competition.

-7th Grade: This US History class focuses on United Sates history from 1800-present.
+7th Grade: This US History class focuses on United States history from 1800-present.
 The textbook used for this course is Discovering Our Past: A History of the United States.

 8th Grade: This class focuses on global studies, with a heavy emphasis on geography.
 New Minnesota State Standards dictate that the students will study the geography of the world's regions and contemporary world history.

 World History: Work History 9-1 is a survey course that includes events beginning with the Stone Age and ending with the Renaissance.
 Studies include the economic, political, and social issues and the effect of various turning points and cultural diffusion.
 Topics covered in this course align with the required Minnesota State Social Studies standards in World History.
 World History 9-2 is a survey course that includes events beginning with the Age of Exploration and ending with the present day.

 Human Geography: Human Geography studies the natural and human features and processes distributed over the earth.
 The central theme in this course is a tension between two important realities of today-globalization and the preservation of cultural diversity.
 We will look at problems of modern society as they pertain to the use of the earth's resources.
 The course will survey the physical and cultural aspects of world regions including landforms, climate, levels of economic development, cultural diffusion, attitudes toward the land and toward social structure and values.